 Yet “others” state their certainty that this Jesus is not their Messiah.
 But they made their decision knowing neither that he was in fact descended from King David of Bethlehem (1000 - 970 BC) nor that he was born in Bethlehem.

 So there came to be a division in the crowd through him.
-In fact, some among them were wanting to take him, but no one laid hands upon him.
-So the officials came to the chief priests and Pharisees.
+In fact, some from them were desiring to take him, but no one laid hands upon him.
+So the officials came towards the chief priests and Pharisees.
 And these said to them, “Through what did you not bring him?”